How Policymakers Evaluate Online versus Offline Constituent Messages

 Date Written: November 30, 2018

-The internet has made it easier than ever for citizens to communicate with their elected representatives.
-However, theories of costly signaling suggest representatives may infer that constituents who write to them via lower-effort online mediums care less about the issues than those who communicate via higher-effort, offline mediums.
-To examine this possibility, we fielded a conjoint survey experiment with a national sample of local U.S. policymakers in which we manipulate various factors of constituent messages, including whether it is delivered via social media or in person.
-We find that policymakers rate social media messages as substantially less informative and influential than identical messages delivered in person.
-However, we also find that this discount factor associated with online communication can be overcome through increased participation: our estimates imply that a message received online from 47 constituents is as influential as the same message received from a single constituent in person.
-Taken together, these findings demonstrate that the effectiveness of online constituent communication depends crucially on the increase in constituent participation it facilitates.
-More generally, this study illustrates the double-edged nature of low-cost communication technologies for democracy in the digital era.
+The internet has made it easier than ever for citizens to voice their opinion to their elected representatives.
+However, theories of costly signaling suggest officials may infer that constituents who write to them via lower-effort online mediums care less about the issues than those who communicate in person.
+To examine this possibility, we fielded a national survey of local U.S. policymakers to examine responsiveness to different types of constituent messages.
+We find that policymakers rate social media messages as substantially less informative and less influential than identical messages delivered in person.
+However, this discount factor can be overcome through increased participation: our conjoint estimates imply that a message received online from 47 constituents is as influential as the same message received from a single constituent in person.
+Taken together, these findings illustrate the double-edged nature of low-cost communication technologies for representation in the digital era.

 Suggested Citation: Suggested Citation